xiruizhao/cashflow-forecast/README.md

     3. RSUs vesting
     4. One time override whose name ends with `_override`, which overrides the cash flow with the same name
     5.  `balance` is a special entry.
 You can only have one `balance` entry and it sets the forecast start date.
-2. Data storage
+2. Data storage/privacy
-    1. Your user data is saved in the browser, so they should persist across sessions on the same browser.
+    1. Your user data is saved in the [browser](https://en.wikipedia.org/wiki/Web_storage), so they should persist across sessions on the same browser.
-    2. However, you should download the data just in case browser data is cleared.
+    2. You can export your data to another browser via `Copy Data as URL`.
+If your data is too big, you'll have to download it as a csv file and upload it in another browser.
+    3. Your data is sent to the server for processing, but they are only accessed in memory and not saved to databases or files.
+When you close your browser window, nothing is preserved on the server.
 3. Upload file
     1. You can upload a previously downloaded `cashflow_series.csv` file.
 The format is fairly simple to allow manual editing if necessary.
 4. Edit cash flow series